Sign Petition

 Brevard adopted Ordinance No. 2026-11 on March 16, 2026, creating a temporary moratorium on accepting, processing, and approving applications for data centers, cryptomining facilities, server farms, and similar high-impact digital infrastructure.

-Why it happened
+Why it matters

-How long it lasted
+How long

 The ordinance states that the moratorium expires July 2, 2026 unless City Council ends it earlier.

-Two Futures for Ecusta
+Two Futures

-Community revitalization or high-intensity digital infrastructure?
+Community revitalization or closed industrial infrastructure?

 Community-scale revitalization